 - Ditch caffeine, alcohol, and trans-fats completely.
 These are clearly shown by research to hurt both male and female fertility.
 If you can’t ditch completely, switch to decaf, swiss-process organic coffee (like this one), the occasional glass of red wine, and absolutely no trans-fat.
 Read my article here on caffeine and my article here on what cheats are okay, and what aren’t.

 - Buy organic.
 Ideally you are buying all organic food in order to reduce your exposure to fertility-harming pesticides (GMOs might be bad, but there isn’t solid evidence they harm fertility.
 Pesticides definitely harm fertility).
 But if you can’t afford or source all organic, concentrate on organic meat, eggs, dairy if you consume it, and the EWG’s Dirty Dozen which is the produce that has the most pesticide residue.
-In 2018, this is strawberries, spinach, nectarines, apples, grapes, peaches, cherries, pears, tomatoes, celery, potatoes, green peppers, and hot peppers.
+In 2019, this is strawberries, spinach, kale, nectarines, apples, grapes, peaches, cherries, pears, tomatoes, celery, and potatoes Also, watch out for non-organic green peppers, and hot peppers.